vbotka/ansible-config-light/docs/source/example-armbian-ssmtp.rst

     :emphasize-lines: 2
     :linenos:

-.. seealso:: See :ref:`as_packages_yml` how the Linux packages are installed.
+.. seealso:: See :ref:`as_packages.yml` how the Linux packages are installed.

 Files
 =====